DwarfTelescopeUsers/dwarf_tcp_server/README.md

 6. Start the dwarf II and use the mobile app and go to Astro Mode and do the calibration

 7. Select an object in Stellarium, and issue a slew command. (shortcut for Windows is Alt + number, See Stellarium documentation, Command + number for Mac).
 The Dwarf II should move to that object.

+8. You can also use the Stellarium Plus Mobile App with the remote Telescopte function, Select an object in Stellarium, and issue a goto command with the remote control.
+The Dwarf II should move to that object.

 **NOTE: If the server disconnects from Stellarium, You can try reconnect on the cmd window by typing Y otherwise the program will stop **